zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 [^7]: After comparing Eqn.
 1c with 3a and taking the definitions into account, it would be more natural to simply let $\small D_{vis} = G_1 D$.
 Nevertheless, we stick with Eqn.
 3b to conform to the existing body of literature.

-In practice, one usually does not create (nor is provided) a microsurface, but specifies the statistical distributions directly instead.
+In practice, one usually does not create (nor is provided) a microsurface, but specifies the statistical distributions directly.
 In fact, one generally goes one step further: since the NDF and the masking function are not independent (they must satisfy Eqn.
-3), a reasonable course of action is to specify just one and derive the other.
+3), a reasonable course of action is to specify just one and attempt to derive the other.
 Which distribution should we choose as the starting point?
 The answer is clear from the definitions: $\small G_1$ is built on top of $\small D$, and the role of the former is to endow the latter with the visibility data.

 Thus, the common approach is "NDF first".
 Unfortunately, as we have already seen, such a surface description is incomplete.
 This forces us to introduce additional assumptions in the form of a *microsurface profile*.
 Arguably, the simplest assumption is the *normal-masking independence* introduced by Smith: